awslabs/git-secrets/README.rst

     git secrets --add --allowed 'my regex pattern'

+You can also add regular expressions patterns to filter false positives to a .gitallowed file located in the repository's root directory.

 First, git-secrets will extract all lines from a file that contain a prohibited match.
 Included in the matched results will be the full path to the name of the file that was matched, followed ':', followed by the line number that was